F-Sossi/DescriptorWorkbench/docs/pooling_semantics.md

   5) Concatenate horizontally.

 - Notes & limitations
-  - Stage 7: Stacking remains on the legacy path until dual-extractor design is introduced in the migration layer.
   - Advanced alignment: If detectors drop different rows, a robust intersection/reordering strategy could be added; we currently fail fast to avoid undefined pairing.

 ## Testing Guidance